Emmanuel Ojeda

-Pedro Emmanuel Ojeda (born 5 November 1997) is an Argentine professional footballer who plays as a midfielder for Huracán, on loan from Universidad de Chile.
+Pedro Emmanuel Ojeda (born 5 November 1997) is an Argentine professional footballer who plays as a midfielder for Huracán.

 Career

 Club

 Ojeda started with Rosario Central.
 He was promoted into their first-team squad in May 2016 as a substitute for an Argentine Primera División match with Quilmes, though went unused during a 1–1 draw.
 Five months later, in October, Ojeda made his professional debut in an away tie versus Huracán; which was one of three appearances in 2016–17.

 In June 2022, he moved out of Argentina and joined Universidad de Chile.

+In January 2026, Ojeda permanently moved to Huracán after his stint during 2025.

 International

 Ojeda represented the Argentina U20s at the 2017 South American U-20 Championship in Ecuador, winning two caps (against Peru and Uruguay) as his nation finished fourth place.
 A year previous, he was selected for the 2016 COTIF Tournament; featuring four times.